Healthy Homes Assessment Kelburn

 Home Assessments Kelburn for Rental Properties

-There are a variety of concerns to be able to examine when conducting the house assessment to see if your rental property is in compliance with the requirements of the Healthy Homes Standard.
+There are a variety of concerns to check in a house inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standards.
 There are a few examples:

 • Do you think the heating system has enough capacity?